Niks is a travel lover. After exploring some amazing places, he writes about the benefits and myths about traveling to serve travelers.

-You don't have to be extrovert or introvert. you just have to be curious. curiosity will open you up.
+You don't have to be an extrovert or introvert. you just have to be curious. curiosity will open you up.
 Many travelers like to explore the places alone.
 So, if you are an introvert you can always wander on your own.
-All it takes is curiosity, interest and the ability to connect with the nature that may be a silent beach, or a chilling hill station. you can always enjoy your own company. you can walk on the beach and feel the sand or read your favorite book, relaxing on a deck chair or just listen to the sound of the waves.
+All it takes is curiosity, interest, and the ability to connect with nature that may be a silent beach or a chilling hill station. you can always enjoy your own company. you can walk on the beach and feel the sand or read your favorite book, relaxing on a deck chair, or just listen to the sound of the waves.

 Then you can always research and ask the travel enthusiasts about the nearby places that you still haven't been to. visiting the same place in different seasons can also be a great change.
 Another way is by volunteering in the NGO programs, which will take you for their activities to somewhere you have never been, which won't be much expensive.
 There will be something unique about that place. if you are willing to travel then there is always some way.
 Travel loans are one solution.

 Saving your money for traveling is the best investment that you can do.
 I m the kind of person who will spend money to see the sunflower fields, which is the part of the earth dressed in gold.
 The combination of sunflowers and the sunlight falling on them, rather than spending money on real gold.
 Plus, there are many offers and information available on the internet, which can help you with the cost-cutting.
 Various "travel and work remotely" schemes are emerging too.
 So get rid of this myth and keep wandering.